loosolab/FRED/docs/add_factor.md

 ### Step 1: Add experimental factor to general structure

 In the first step, the new experimental factor 'injury' must be added to 'keys.yaml'.
 The key should serve as a heading for a new section containing the subordinate keys 'injury_status' and 'injury_type'.
 For the key 'injury' the instructions from section A on adding keys have to be followed.
 The position for experimental factors is fixed in the 'keys.yaml'.
 They must be located within the 'experimental_setting' under 'conditions',  'biological_replicates' and there under 'samples' in the key 'value'.
 Within the keys in 'value' the new experimental factor should be below the mandatory fields 'sample_name'. 'pooled' and 'number_of_measurements' and above 'donor_count' and 'technical_replicates' to maintain clarity.
-After following the steps described in section A, the resulting structure in 'keys.yaml' is shown below.
+After following the steps described in section A under '[Add keys](add_keys.md)', the resulting structure in 'keys.yaml' is shown below.

 ```yaml
 experimental_setting: